dinphil/code-camp/Markdown/Code Camp.md

 with Cathy Chen and Joe Farned
 ------------------------------------

-Scheduled for October 25th, 2014.
+Scheduled for November 22th, 2014.
 The tutorial will run from 3 PM to 5 PM in McClelland.
 See the powerpoint slides for the workshop [here](assets/intro_jquery.pdf);

 ###To install
 * Sublime Text